trampgeek/moodle-qtype_coderunner/Readme.md

 C, C++, Java, PHP, JavaScript (NodeJS), Octave and Matlab.
 The architecture allows easy extension to other languages.

-For security and load reasons, it is recommended that CodeRunner be set up on a special quiz-server rather than on an institution-wide Moodle server.
-However, CodeRunner can safely be used on an institutional server, provided that the sandbox software in which code is run is installed on a separate machine with adequate security and firewalling.
+CodeRunner can safely be used on an institutional Moodle server, provided that the sandbox software in which code is run ("Jobe") is installed on a separate machine with adequate security and firewalling.
+However, if CodeRunner-based quizzes are to be used for tests and final exams, a separate Moodle server is recommended, both for load reasons and so that various Moodle communication facilities, like chat and messaging, can be turned off without impacting other classes.

 A single 4-core Moodle server can handle an average quiz question submission rate of about 60 quiz questions per minute while maintaining a response time of less